Michael Hoyos: International career

-Personal
+Personal life

 His parents were from Don Torcuato in Buenos Aires province.
 Hoyos, who holds dual USA-Argentine citizenship, is the third USA player to play in the Argentine top league, after Renato Corsi, who played for Argentinos Juniors and other teams in the 1980s, and Bryan Gerzicich, who played for Arsenal in 2006.
 His younger brother, Kevin, is also American and currently plays in the Estudiantes youth system as a striker.

 On April 4, 2011, Hoyos was involved in a car accident when his car struck a tree at the González roundabout in the outskirts of La Plata.
 After a few days in intensive care, Hoyos was released April 19 and started undergoing physical therapy to rejoin the team.